-The following discussion of the financial condition and results of operations of the Company constitutes management's review of the factors that affected the Company's financial and operating performance to date and provides financial information for the nine months ended March 31, 2023.
-The discussion should be read in conjunction with the audited consolidated financial statements of the Company for the year ended June 30, 2022, and the unaudited consolidated interim financial statements for the nine months ended March 31, 2023, including the notes thereto.
+The following discussion of the financial condition and results of operations of the Company constitutes management's review of the factors that affected the Company's financial and operating performance to date and provides financial information for the year ended June 30, 2023.
+The discussion should be read in conjunction with the audited consolidated financial statements of the Company for the year ended June 30, 2023, including the notes thereto.

-This MD&A was approved by the board of directors on May 30, 2023.
+This MD&A was approved by the board of directors on October 30, 2023.